PATIENTS & FAMILIES

 Kidneys are complex organs.
 They could be described as the workaholic ones among the human organs.
 Top 5 works kidneys do:

-• Remove waste and extra fluid (act like a filter, prevents buildup of waste and fluid)
+• Remove waste and extra fluid (filtering function; waste and fluid buildup prevention)

 • Control blood pressure (by controlling fluid levels)

 • Make red blood cells (erythropoietin tells bone marrow to make red blood cells)